-- 6.1 Where incidents of alleged bullying have taken place this must be reported to a Safeguarding Officer, and the information recorded on ProMonitor as a Confidential Comment.
-The Safeguarding Officer will initially meet with the victim of the alleged bullying and begin to gather information in a sensitive and supportive manner. - 6.2 As far as possible the Safeguarding Officer will work with the victim to ensure they are comfortable with any action taken.
-However, there may be occasions where action may be taken that goes against the wishes of the victim, if it is felt there would be an ongoing or significant risk to either the victim or other students if the action were not taken. - 6.3 Where appropriate, College MSR (Conduct) Procedures will be followed.
-Under these procedures, sanctions against the bully can include a range of formal warnings up to and including exclusion from the College. - 6.4 Where the incident involves a School Links/Taster student, the School Links Coordinator/Assistant Principal Curriculum and Quality will be informed and issues will be followed up though the relevant policies, including liaison with the relevant school. - 6.5 Where bullying is particularly serious or persistent and where a criminal offence may have been committed, the College may work with stakeholders in the wider community such as the Police or Children's Services.
+6.1 Where incidents of alleged bullying have taken place, this must be reported to a Safeguarding Officer, and the information recorded on ProMonitor as a Confidential

+Comment.
+The Safeguarding Officer will initially meet with the victim of the alleged bullying and begin to gather information in a sensitive and supportive manner.
+During periods of remote learning, this meeting may take place via telephone or video call.

+- 6.2 As far as possible the Safeguarding Officer will work with the victim to ensure they are comfortable with any action taken.
+However, there may be occasions where action may be taken that goes against the wishes of the victim, if it is felt there would be an ongoing or significant risk to either the victim or other students if the action were not taken. - 6.3 Where appropriate, College MSR Procedures will be followed.
+Under these procedures, sanctions against the perpetrator can include a range of formal warnings up to and including exclusion from the College. - 6.4 Where the incident involves a School Links/Taster student, the Head of Student Services will be informed and issues will be followed up though the relevant policies, including liaison with the relevant school. - 6.5 Where bullying is particularly serious or persistent and where a criminal offence may have been committed, the College may work with stakeholders in the wider community such as the Police or Children's Social Care.
 If the bullying could be of a criminal nature the Police may be informed.
-For example, under the Malicious Communications Act 1988, it is an offence to send an electronic communication to another person with the intent to cause distress or anxiety or to send an electronic communication which conveys a message which is indecent or grossly offensive, a threat, or information which is false and known or believed to be false by the sender.

-6.6 Outcomes following allegations of bullying may include:

-- Feedback to those concerned; - Sanctions (as set out in 6.3); - Consultation and engagement with relevant professionals; - Targeted awareness training for students and/or relevant staff.
+For example, under the Malicious Communications Act 1988, it is an offence to send an electronic communication to another person with the intent to cause distress or anxiety or to send an electronic communication which conveys a message which is indecent or grossly offensive, a threat, or information which is false and known or believed to be false by the sender. - 6.6 Outcomes following allegations of bullying may include: - Feedback to those concerned. - Sanctions (as set out in 6.3); - Consultation and engagement with relevant professionals. - Targeted awareness training for students and/or relevant staff.